Where is the springhallow post 16 based?

 There are three available ‘Pathways’ based on the students ability, not age.
 More information on each pathway can be found under the ‘Pathway’ tab on the website.
 However in summary:

-Pathway 1: Working towards Functional Skills in English and Maths Level 1 and 2 with a higher level of Independence but may require some support
+Pathway 1: Working towards Functional Skills in English and Maths Level 1 and 2 (exam focused) with a higher level of independence but may require some support

-Pathway 2: Working towards Functional Skills English and Maths Entry 1, 2 and 3 with a medium level of independence requiring support
+Pathway 2: Working towards Functional Skills English and Maths Entry 3 with a medium level of independence requiring support

-Pathway 3: Working at Pre Entry Level with a focus on Life skills and Independence with a higher level of support required
+Pathway 4: Working at Pre Entry Level with a focus on Life skills and Independence with a higher level of support required.

-We offer students a bespoke curriculum with the main focus on Employability as students will be working with Dynamic Training to help support their transition into employment.
+We offer students a bespoke curriculum with the main focus on Employability as students will be working to support their transition into employment.
 These qualifications will include:

-❖ Edexcel/AQA Functional Skills English, Maths and ICT (Entry Levels 1, 2, 3 and Level 1,2)
+❖ NCFE Functional Skills English, Maths and ICT (Level 1,2 and Entry Level 3).